A. Degree Plan

 - If the first or second degree is the Bachelor of General Studies then any courses counted in the major concentration area in the General Studies degree may not be counted in the major of the other degree, and vice versa.

 - A student whose primary degree is in General Studies is not eligible for simultaneous degrees in General Studies.

 - The student will earn two baccalaureate degrees and receive two diplomas; both degrees will be listed on the student's official transcript.

 - A double major is defined as completion by a student of two majors in one baccalaureate program, within one college or across two colleges.

-- A student who decides to pursue a double major should, upon achieving Upper Division status, seek written approval for a double major from the dean of the college which houses the two majors, or from the deans of the respective colleges housing the two majors, should they not be offered in a single college.
+- A student who decides to pursue a double major should seek written approval for a double major from the dean of the college which houses the two majors, or from the deans of the respective colleges housing the two majors, should they not be offered in a single college.
 While colleges will endeavor to accommodate student requests for double majors, in some cases accreditation regulations and/or existing enrollment demands may prevent approval being granted.

 - The written request for a double major should label one of the majors the "primary" degree program and one the "secondary" program.
 Copies of the signed approval form should be kept in the office(s) of the appropriate dean(s).

 - Students seeking a double major may not declare General Studies as one of the selected majors.

 - Following the successful completion of the approval process, the Dean(s) should ensure that the student has been assigned an academic advisor for each major.

 - In order to earn a degree with a double major, a student shall be required to complete all requirements of the primary degree program, complete all required major courses (including all pre-and-co-requisites and other designated courses) in the curriculum of the secondary major, meet the grade requirements for each of the majors, and submit a degree plan for both majors according to guidelines referenced in section IX.A above.